 She said that just by me talking and seeing the video that she was definitely having Sensory Overload and didn’t know how to process it.

-Well after giving me some info on it that’s when my eyes were opened and suddenly I really started to feel like a horrible mother because I was trying to reprimand her for a behavior that she couldn’t even process!
+Well after giving me some info on it that’s when my eyes were opened and suddenly I really started to feel like a horrible mother because I was trying to reprimand her for behavior that she couldn’t even process!

 My thinking she was just going through those terrible 2’s like both of her sisters did.

-Knowing What Works With Sensory Processing Disorders
+Knowing What Works With Sensory Processing Disorder

 With that all being said there is a ton of info out there and lot’s of advice now.
 I’m so thankful for it.